pjeby/pane-relief/README.md

 - Dragged from the menu and dropped elsewhere to create a link or move the file
 - Clicked to navigate to that position in history (without losing your place),
 - Ctrl/Cmd clicked to open a new tab *with duplicated history* at that point in the navigation (similar to doing the same thing in Chrome or Firefox)
+    - On Obsidian 0.16.3+, you can also use standard Obsidian modifier keys to open the new tab in a new pane or window)
 - Right-clicked to open a file context menu to perform actions directly on the file

 Last, but far from least, Pane Relief saves each tab's history not only across Obsidian restarts, but *also* saves and loads the history along with workspace layouts, so if you're using the Obsidian workspaces plugin, your navigation history will not get confused by switching between workspaces.
 (And it even works with Obsidian 0.15.3+'s multiple desktop windows feature.)